 A pho restaurant is different from other typical restaurants in many ways.
 For an aspiring pho restaurant operator, you'll find in this article important tips for consideration before you proceed far in the design process.

 Let's start with some basics about a restaurant's two main areas.
 Front of the house (FOH) refers to the dining room where customers are served by a FOH staff.
 Back of the house (BOH) refers to the kitchen and prep area in the back where foods are prepared and cooked by the BOH or kitchen staff.
 For obvious reasons, FOH and BOH each employs different staff with different sets of skills, pay rates, training and responsibilities.
+Some are crossed trained or have the desire and skills to be good in both, but mostly there is a clear line separating the two.
 Current trends find many restaurants operate with open kitchens to allow customers a peek (sometime a great view) into how their foods are prepared and served.